prostep-ivip-e-V/vec/wiki/content/home/hero.md

   label = 'Latest Release v1.2.0'
 +++

-**The Vehicle Electric Container** - Foundation for the Digitalization.
+**The Vehicle Electric Container** - Foundation for the Digitalization of your E/E Processes.

 Get the most comprehensive standard for the digital representation of information created during the Electrical System Development Process.